Council of Heads of Australasian Herbaria

 John was an auctioneer and stock agent and thereby gained a wide knowledge of land and stock.
 In the early days, with his father William, he interested himself in the formation of Broughton Creek municipality and subsequently the local Agricultural Society (of which he was President), the School of Arts and the building of churches.
 He wrote papers and delivered addresses on the treatment of pastures and stock that attracted much attention at the time.

-His albums of pressed named plant specimens are held by the Berry Museum.
+His albums of pressed named plant specimens are held by the Berry Museum (click to enlarge).

 Source: Extracted from: Display material and labels, Berry Museum, Berry, NSW